The good news...

 Only the most degraded environments lose all their native plants.

-If you remove the weeds, the natives are able to take on new vigour and sow their seeds in vacant spaces.
-Then the birds and the butterflies will come back.
+If you remove the weeds in the root zone of the natives, they can take on new vigour and sow their seeds in the spaces from where the weeds were removed.
+That progress is incremental, with birds and butterflies progressively coming back.
 It's well worth the effort to control weeds!

 Not so good...

 Plants introduced from other continents are rarely food for native wildlife.
-Native insects don't usually feed on introduced plants.
-As a result, the plants grow out of control and become environmental weeds.
+Few native insects feed on introduced plants.
+As a result, such plants often grow out of control and become environmental weeds.

 If the weeds take over, wildlife disappears in proportion.
-The 50 or so local butterflies and more than a hundred native birds must have native plants to feed on or the native insects that themselves require those plants.
+The 50 or so local butterflies need specific native plants to feed on.
+Without them, the butterflies and many other specialised insects just disappear.

 Some of the weeds that we control are: